Understanding File Transfer Security Protocols

 Get Started

-In addition to multi-protocol support, SecureFX is also available for multiple platforms—Windows, Mac, and Linux—making it the ideal file transfer client for your organization to standardize on.
+In addition to multi-protocol support, SecureFX is also available for multiple platforms—Windows, macOS, and Linux—making it the ideal file transfer client for your organization to standardize on.
 Increase data security organization-wide.
 Download SecureFX for a free 30-day evaluation.

 Download SecureFX.